mponagandla/Tidy-File-Organizer/Readme.md

-This is a FIle Organizer project in Python
+This is a File Organizer project in Python